Somaiya Vidyavihar University Launches Alumni Association to Strengthen Lifelong Connections - www.lokmattimes.com

 Somaiya Vidyavihar University Launches Alumni Association to Strengthen Lifelong Connections

-Mumbai (Maharashtra) [India], September 21: Somaiya Vidyavihar University announces the formation of the Somaiya Vidyavihar University Alumni Association (SVUAA), ...
+PNN Mumbai (Maharashtra) [India], September 23: Somaiya Vidyavihar University announces the formation of the Somaiya Vidyavihar University Alumni Association ...

 The Somaiya Vidyavihar University Alumni Association will be a vital link between the University and its alumni, offering a common platform for interaction and engagement.
 The association will support educational and research initiatives, assist with placements and encourage alumni participation in the University's activities and events.
 With an inclusive approach, it aims to build a community that connects past and present students.